 We collected over 100 soil readings in Montevideo, using the data to target the most polluted areas for remediation, and created a map showing the distribution of lead contamination in the neighborhood.
 We also documented lead readings before and after cleanup to measure effectiveness.

-“In a project like this, the XRF allows us to provide a good model for rapid evaluation and cleanup of toxic hotspots that can be reproduced in other areas of Montevideo, in particular in neighborhoods around the Arroyo Pantanoso Basin,” says Sandra Gualtero, Blacksmith’s program director for Latin America at the time of the project.
+“In a project like this, the XRF allows us to provide a good model for rapid evaluation and cleanup of toxic hotspots that can be reproduced in other areas of Montevideo, in particular in neighborhoods around the Arroyo Pantanoso Basin,” says Sandra Gualtero, Pure Earth’s program director for Latin America at the time of the project.

 In Ghana, we used the XRF to test soil at the Agbogbloshie dump site in Ghana.